MaximilianDauner/bsys-ss18-template/hw4/simu2/README-paging-policy.md

 Access: 5 HIT  FirstIn->[br 5, 4] <-Lastin Replace:- [br Hits:1 Misses:2]
 ```

-The default policy is FIFO, though others are available, including LRU, MRU,
+The default policy is `FIFO`, though others are available, including `LRU`, `MRU`,
-OPT (the optimal replacement policy, which peeks into the future to see what
+`OPT` (the optimal replacement policy, which peeks into the future to see what
-is best to replace), UNOPT (which is the pessimal replacement), RAND (which
+is best to replace), `UNOPT` (which is the pessimal replacement), `RAND` (which
-does random replacement), and CLOCK (which does the clock algorithm).
+does random replacement), and `CLOCK` (which does the clock algorithm).
 The
-CLOCK algorithm also takes another argument (-b), which states how many bits
+`CLOCK` algorithm also takes another argument (`-b`), which states how many bits
 should be kept per page; the more clock bits there are, the better the
 algorithm should be at determining which pages to keep in memory.

-Other options include: "-C/--cachesize" which changes the size of the page
+Other options include: `-C/--cachesize` which changes the size of the page
-cache; "-m/--maxpage" which is the largest page number that will be used if
+cache; `-m/--maxpage` which is the largest page number that will be used if
-the simulator is generating references for you; and "-f/--addressfile" which
+the simulator is generating references for you; and `-f/--addressfile` which
 lets you specify a file with addresses in them, in case you wish to get traces
 from a real application or otherwise use a long trace as input.